Maximal Regularity for Compressible Two-Fluid System: Introduction

 then \eqref{S} admits a unique solution $(R,Q,\vu)$ on $(0,T)$ with the estimate

-where $\|\cdot\|_{\CX(T)}$ is defined in \eqref{def:X} and $\delta$ is a small positive constant. \end{thm} Next we show global well-posedness for \eqref{S} assuming additionally that $\Omega$ is bounded and initial data is close to some constants: \begin{thm} Assume that $\Omega$ is a bounded uniform $C^2$ domain, $p,q$ satisfy the assumptions of Theorem \ref{t:local} and let $R_*,Q_*$ be any positive constants.
+where $\|\cdot\|_{\CX(T)}$ is defined in \eqref{def:X} and $\delta$ is a small positive constant. \end{thm} Next we show global well-posedness for \eqref{S} assuming additionally that $\Omega$ is bounded and initial data is close to some constants: \begin{thm} Assume that $\Omega$ is a bounded $C^2$ domain, $p,q,R_0,Q_0$ satisfy the assumptions of Theorem \ref{t:local} and let $R_*,Q_*$ be any positive constants.
+Assume moreover that $\vu_0$ satisfies the compatibility condition \eqref{comp}.
 Then there exists $\ep>0$ s.t. if

 then the solution to \eqref{S} exists globally in time and satisfies the following decay estimate:

 where $\beta$ is a positive constant, $\delta$ is a small positive constant, and $\|\cdot\|_{\dot\CX}$ is defined in \eqref{def:dotX}. \end{thm}